geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/lazylibrarian.md

+---
+description: LazyLibrarian 📚 is a tool to follow authors and grab metadata for all your digital reading needs.
+---

+# LazyLibrarian
 !!! warning
     This is not a complete recipe - it's a component of the [autopirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.

-# LazyLibrarian

 [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) is a tool to follow authors and grab metadata for all your digital reading needs.
 It uses a combination of Goodreads Librarything and optionally GoogleBooks as sources for author info and book info.
 Features include: